Xi Jinping to attend G20 leaders' summit via video link - ExBulletin

 Xi Jinping to attend G20 leaders’ summit via video link

-Chinese President Xi Jinping will attend the Group of 20 (G20) leaders’ summit in Rome this weekend via video link, according to a Chinese Foreign Ministry notice on Friday.
+BEIJING Chinese President Xi Jinping will attend the Group of 20 (G20) leaders’ summit in Rome on October 30 and 31 via video link, according to a Chinese Foreign Ministry notice on Friday.

 He will deliver a speech at the summit, the notice said.